Zplusdragon/ReID5o_ORBench/README.md

 To address dataset scarcity, we construct **ORBench**, the first high-quality multi-modal dataset comprising 1,000 unique identities across five modalities: RGB, infrared, color pencil, sketch, and textual description.
 Moreover, we propose **ReID5o**, a novel multi-modal learning framework for person ReID.
 It enables synergistic fusion and cross-modal alignment of arbitrary modality combinations in a single model.

-More details can be found at our paper [ReID5o: Achieving Omni Multi-modal Person Re-identification in a Single Model](http://arxiv.org/abs/2506.09385).
+Details can be found at our paper [ReID5o: Achieving Omni Multi-modal Person Re-identification in a Single Model](http://arxiv.org/abs/2506.09385).

 ## News
 * 🔥[2025.10.22] The ReID5o model and ORBench dataset are released. welcome to use!